 Hawaiian monk seals are found only in the Hawaiian Islands, which means they are found nowhere else in the world.
 In the Northwestern Hawaiian Islands, monk seals spend much of their time resting on quiet beaches and foraging in nearby reefs.

-Monk seals’ history goes back millions of years, making them one of the oldest seal species alive.
+Monk seals’ history dates back millions of years, making them among the oldest seal species alive.
 Scientists estimate that Hawaiian monk seals diverged from their closest relatives about 15 million years ago and have likely inhabited the Hawaiian archipelago for millions of years.

 Hawaiian monk seals are one of only two types of monk seals still living today.
 The other type is the Mediterranean monk seal.
 Their close cousin, the Caribbean monk seal, was declared extinct in 2008 after years of overhunting and habitat loss.